 No more than 73 people allowed for this event!

 This is intended to be NON-COMMERCIAL, Recreational-Use Activities that are held on parts of USFS lands in compliance with USFS Special Use Rules and Regulations.

-Please make sure to read all rules for this.
-This is fully unsupported and you will need to be self-sufficient in order to complete this.
-The rules are located HERE.
+This is fully unsupported and you will need to be self-sufficient in order to complete it The rules for this are located HERE.